 Some students find online courses daunting or confusing, but this course is designed to be straightforward and user-friendly.
-Everything that you turn in is through Blackboard.
+Everything that you turn in is through Canvas.
 The structure of the course is as follows:

-- The class is divided into 15 Lessons, which run from Monday to Sunday (except where otherwise noted). - For each Lesson, you will complete the following: - 1.
-Assigned readings from the textbook. - 2.
-A lesson on Blackboard (found under "Units and Lessons") that expands on the textbook reading. - 3.
-Two articles to read on Blackboard the links to these will be in the lessons on Blackboard. - 4.
-A short quiz found on Blackboard (under "Quizzes and Exams") covering the assigned articles for the week, or an exam found on Blackboard (under "Quizzes and Exams") for Lessons 5, 10, and 15. - 5.
-Four posts: a "reflection post" and a "response post" (see below) for each of the article readings.
-These are submitted through Blackboard.
+- The class is divided into 15 Lessons, which run from Monday to Sunday (except where otherwise noted). - For each Lesson, you will complete the following:

+1. Assigned readings from the textbook.

+2. A lesson on Canvas (found under "Units and Lessons") that expands on the textbook reading.

+3. Two articles to read on Canvas - the links to these will be in the lessons on Canvas.

+4. A short quiz found on Canvas (under "Quizzes and Exams") covering the assigned articles for the week, or an exam found on Canvas (under "Quizzes and Exams") for Lessons 5, 10, and 15.

+5. Four discussion board posts: a "reflection post" and a "response post" (see below) for each of the article readings.
+These are submitted through Canvas.

-The readings, discussion posts, and quizzes will always be due on Sunday by Midnight (CST) (except for Lesson 15, which is due on Thursday).
+~ The readings, discussion board posts, and quizzes will always be due on Sunday by Midnight (CST) (except for Lesson 15, which is due on Thursday).~

 NOTE: There is no quiz for Lesson 1, but there are introductory exercises that you must complete for credit (see below).
-In addition, you will also take exams at the end of Lessons 5, 10, and 15; these will also be available through Blackboard.
+In addition, you will also take exams at the end of Lessons 5, 10, and 15; these will also be available through Canvas.
 Please check the course schedule below for specific dates.